 Right: Encarsia inaron, a biological control agent of the ash whitefly (Siphoninus phillyreae) and the sweet potato whitefly (Bemisia tabaci).
 Photo: Mike Rose.

-- Cristina Brady completed her MS in Dec 2012, and is now a Research Specialist in the Department of Cell & Developmental Biology at the University of Pennsylvania
+- Cristina Brady, MS 2012, is a Research Specialist in the Department of Cell & Developmental Biology at the University of Pennsylvania.

 - Wulff, J.A., K.A.
 Buckman, K. Wu, G.E.
 Heimpel, and J.A.
 White.
 2013.
 The endosymbiont Arsenophonus is widespread in soybean aphid, Aphis glycines, but doesn't provide protection from parasitoids or a fungal pathogen PLOS ONE 8:e62145.